Here are the most beautiful and Best Bulbs to Grow in Water if you want the blossoms in vases without too much maintenance!

 Botanical Name: Begonia

-Tuberous begonias can be started in water, but not the regular begonias – that you have to keep in mind.
+Tuberous begonias can be started in water, but not the regular begonias, which you have to keep in mind.
 Once roots appear, they can be moved to soil or a soilless potting mix.

 10. Spider Lily